So you want to write for the Shopify Partner Blog? Well, you’re in the right place!

 - Read a few posts on the blog to get a feel for the voice and tone we use.

-- There are over 1,000,000 entrepreneurs powering their businesses with Shopify.
+- There are millions of entrepreneurs powering their businesses with Shopify.
 If you're looking for a business to feature or use as an example in your guest post, please remember that we prefer to give the spotlight to one of our own merchants.

 - If you are a Shopify Partner or Developer, your account must be in good standing.